digitalservicebund/ris-backend-service/frontend/README.md

 **To run the E2E tests:**

-Requires the application to run locally
+(Requires the application to run locally.)

 ```bash
 # run all